 The mountain lion is also known as the panther, cougar, puma, catamount, and gato monte (cat of the mountain), to name just a few.
 These critters have so many names because of their huge demographic.
 They live from Canada, down to Argentina.
 Pumas living in warm or humid climates are usually a dark, reddish-brown color, and those found in colder climates have thicker, longer hair that is silver-gray in color.

 Scientific name: Puma concolor

 Height: Up to 3 feet, at the shoulder

 Length: Up to 5 feet long, plus their 3 foot long tail

 1.)
 Cougars are typically nocturnal (active at night) hunters, but are also sometimes crepuscular (active at dawn and dusk).

 2.)
-These solitary hunters cover a lot of ground with hunting territories ranging from up to 30 square miles, for females to 100 square miles, for males!
+These solitary hunters cover a lot of ground with hunting territories ranging from up to 30 square miles, for females, and up to 100 square miles for males!